-- 5. Route the other end of the RFID Extension Cable from the AIM to the fuel tank filler neck.
+- 3. Using 12 AWG THHN wire, make a ground connection between the AIM ground connector and the vehicle/equipment chassis. - 4.
+Plug one end of the cable into one of the module's two Tank Ring Ports.
+Either end of the RFID Extension Cable may be connected to the AIM.
+Plug one end of the cable into one of the module's two Tank Ring Ports. - 5.
+Route the other end of the RFID Extension Cable from the AIM to the fuel tank filler neck.
 If possible, use an existing wire chase opening to route the RFID Extension Cable outside the passenger compartment. - 6.
 Where required, drill a hole large enough for the connector on the RFID Extension Cable to fit through.
 Use protective wire loom for any cable routed outside the passenger compartment, and install grommets to seal any drilled holes.
 Leave room to adjust slack, and loosely attach the loom and cable to the vehicle with cable ties. - 7.
 Place the Filler Neck Ring around the filler neck under the fuel tank cap.
-If the filler neck does not have something to hold the filler neck ring close to the inlet, a clamp, cable tie, or other such hardware must be positioned under the filler neck ring to prevent it from sliding down the filler neck.
+If the filler neck does not have something to hold the filler neck ring close to the inlet, a clamp, cable tie, or other such hardware will have to be positioned under the filler neck ring to prevent it from sliding down the filler neck.

-WARNING

-Use caution when working around the fuel tank filler neck with power tools.
+WARNING Use caution when working around the fuel tank filler neck with power tools.
 Some fuels are easily ignitable.
 Use only non-spark generating/spark-resistant tools approved for use where flammable gases and highly volatile liquids are stored or used.

-Soyez prudent lorsque vous travaillez autour du goulot de remplissage du réservoir d'essence avec des outils électriques.
+ATTENTION Soyez prudent lorsque vous travaillez autour du goulot de remplissage du réservoir d'essence avec des outils électriques.
 Certains carburants sont facilement inflammables.
-Utiliser uniquement des outils anti-étincelles / ignifuges approuvés pour une utilisation lorsque des gaz inflammables et des liquides hautement volatils sont stockés ou utilisés
+Utiliser uniquement des outils anti-étincelles / ignifuges approuvés pour une utilisation lorsque des gaz inflammables et des liquides hautement volatils sont stockés ou utilisés.

-8. Route the Filler Neck Ring cable down the filler neck.
+- 8. Route the Filler Neck Ring cable down the filler neck.
 As required, drill an access hole for the Filler Neck Ring connector to pass through the housing at the top of the filler neck where the fuel tank cap is located.
-If an access hole is drilled, protect the cable with a grommet.

-9. Attach the RFID Interface Module to the Filler Neck Ring cable and the RFID Extension Cable, and secure in place with cable ties.
-If these connections are not in a protected space, use a product similar to 3M Scotch Rubber Mastic Tape (product number 2228) or equivalent to cover and protect all exposed connections.

-- 10. From the AIM mounting location, pull and coil the slack from the RFID Extension Cable out of the way of the vehicle operator and/or moving parts. - 11.
+If an access hole was drilled, protect the cable with a grommet. - 9.
+Attach the RFID Interface Module to the Filler Neck Ring cable and the RFID Extension Cable with cable ties.
+If these connections are not in a protected space, use a product similar to 3M Scotch Rubber Mastic Tape (product number 2228) or equivalent to cover and protect all exposed connections. - 10.
+From the AIM mounting location, pull and coil the slack from the RFID Extension Cable out of the way of the vehicle operator and/or moving parts. - 11.
 As required, repeat steps 3 through 10 for the second tank of a dual tank installation. - 12.
-Pull all cable ties tight, and clip off the tag ends of the ties. - 13.
+Pull all cable ties tight and clip off the tag ends of the ties. - 13.
 Seal any drilled holes/grommets with silicon sealant. - 14.
 Turn the vehicle on. - 15.
-Connect the OBD interface cable to the vehicle OBD receptacle and AIM OBD port (Figure 9).
-Secure the cable out of the way of the vehicle operator and/or any moving parts. - 16.
+Connect the OBD interface cable to the vehicle OBD receptacle and the AIM's OBD port, securing the cable out of the way of the driver and/or any moving parts. - 16.
 Proceed to AIM Post Installation Tests.